beddalumia/MOTTlab/README.md

 `High T: supercritical MIT` |![Mott-Transition-AnimatedDOS-highT](./showcase/uDOS_beta1.gif) | ![Mott-Transition-AnimatedSIGMA-highT](./showcase/uSigma_beta1.gif)

 ## Dependencies
 I've tried hard to avoid exceeding with the infamous MathWorks add-ons.
-At the moment the only additional dependence is the [Signal Processing Toolbox](https://it.mathworks.com/products/signal.html), which provides an efficient implementation of the discrete Hilbert transforms, at the earth of the numerical evaluation of the Kramers-Kronig relationships.
+At the moment the only additional dependence is the [Signal Processing Toolbox](https://it.mathworks.com/products/signal.html), which provides an efficient implementation of the discrete Hilbert transforms, at the heart of the numerical evaluation of the Kramers-Kronig relationships.
 Nevertheless I provide also a FOSS options, through [GNU Octave](https://www.gnu.org/software/octave/) packages.

 First of all you need to install the main software.
 The easiest way that I know is through Homebrew (you won't need sudo rights, they just take care of everything):